 Cool Foodie Experiences

-Wine Pairing Dinners at The Clifton
+Wine Pairing Dinner at The Clifton

 Throughout the year, The Clifton Inn offers special wine pairing dinners to a limited number of guests.
 We were able to partake in a champagne pairing during the holiday season, led by a local sommelier with an extensive knowledge of champagne.
 If you’re looking to do something a bit more special during your weekend trip to Charlottesville, contact the Clifton or get on their email list to find out when their next pairing dinner will be taking place.